 Check out the depth and placement of the lugs.
 Deeper tread, especially in the forefoot region, offers the best grip on steep, muddy and rocky trails, while more modest tread is adequate for smoother surfaces.

-In hot and dry conditions, says Crocker, “You want a breathable mesh upper so your feet don’t get hot, which increases the likelihood of blisters.”
+In hot and dry conditions, says Crocker, “You want a breathable mesh upper so your feet don’t get hot, increasing the likelihood of blisters.”

-Trail shoes should fit closely in the heel and the midfoot.
+Trail shoes should fit closely in the heel and the midfoot for support on uneven surfaces.
 “You want that snug midfoot feel because you will blister quickly if the shoe is too loose,” says Dr. Langer.

 In the front of the shoe, there should be about a thumb’s width of space.
 Width-wise your foot should lie flat without pinching along the sides.
 When your feet swell on longer runs, you will be glad to have the extra room.

-Bring your old shoes into your local running specialty store so an expert can examine the wear pattern, watch you run and discuss your injury history.
+Bring your old shoes into your local running specialty store so an expert can examine the wear pattern and watch you walk, run and discuss your injury history.
 To get started, consider your foot type:

-> Flat ARCHES Runners with flat arches tend to have more flexible feet and usually overpronate.
+Flat Feet.
+Runners with flat or fallen arches tend to have more flexible feet and usually overpronate.
 Consider a shoe with arch support and stability.